HelionDevPlatform/helion-env/README.md

 - Click "View App" to see your app in action.

-The result when visiting the application page and clicking 'View App' should be a page with the text "Hello World".
+The result when visiting the application page and clicking 'View App' should be a page with the text "Hello San Fransico !!".